Information for Renters with Pets

 - Reach out to friends and family, using networking sites and social media to uncover connections and opportunities.

-- Look for a community apartment guidebook in supermarkets for listings and visit websites like apartments.com, and rent.com.
+- Look for a community apartment guidebook in supermarkets and visit websites like apartments.com and rent.com for listings

 Show off your pet's best qualities

-- a letter from the vet showing your pet is up-to-date on vaccines and spayed/neutered.
+- A letter from the vet showing your pet is spayed or neutered and up-to-date on vaccines.

 This sample pet resume may spark ideas.

 - Be prepared and willing to pay a reasonable extra amount in rent or pay a refundable pet deposit.